Correia-jpv/fucking-awesome-dotnet-core/README.md

  * [Dapper-FluentMap](https://github.com/henkmollema/Dapper-FluentMap) - Provides a simple API to fluently map POCO properties to database columns when using Dapper.
  * [Dommel](https://github.com/henkmollema/Dommel) - Simple CRUD operations for Dapper.
 * [NoDb](https://github.com/joeaudette/NoDb) - "no database" file system storage for .NET Core/ASP.NET Core because not every project needs a database.
+* [NEventStore](https://github.com/NEventStore/NEventStore/tree/feature/dotnetcore) - Persistence library used to abstract different storage implementations when using event sourcing as storage mechanism.
+This library is developed with a specific focus on DDD/CQRS applications.
 * [NReco.Data](https://github.com/nreco/data) - Lightweight provider-independent DAL for SQL commands generation, CRUD operations and simple POCO mapping.
 * [yessql](https://github.com/sebastienros/yessql) - .NET document database working on any RDBMS.
 * [Limebean](https://nick-lucas.github.io/LimeBean/) - Hybrid-ORM, designed to be simple to use and not totally hide SQL, while having all the nice things you expect from an ORM.
 Inspired by RedBeanPHP.